 - Informed: The user must be told what they’re consenting to.

-- Unambiguous: The language used in the cookie consent must be simple and clear.
+- Unambiguous: The language used in the cookie notice banner solution must be simple and clear.

 - Clear affirmative action: The user must clearly express consent by saying or doing something (e.g., clicking a button to agree).

 If your banner solutions are missing any of these elements, you aren’t GDPR-compliant.